umgbhalla/dotstow/README.md

  <img  alt="" src="https://img.shields.io/github/last-commit/umgbhalla/dotstow?color=fbdf90&label=updated&style=flat&labelColor=1d212a"/>
 </p>

-# untill v1.0 is released USE AT YOUR OWN RISK
+# untill install script is released USE AT YOUR OWN RISK

 You will need `git` , GNU [`stow`](https://www.youtube.com/watch?v=tkUllCAGs3c) ,[along with these ](https://github.com/umgbhalla/dotstow#programs)  and [`wmutils opt`](https://github.com/wmutils/opt) (for double border)
 > note that these files are tuned ony for a 14" 1920x1080 display